 We spent every day at the center.
 Kids would drop by at all hours.
 Many of them were not working or attending school.
 The center was a kind of home away from home.
 We talked to the kids, played ping pong, wrestled, boxed, played chess sang, danced, played piano, helped them find jobs, listened to records, watched TV, and read.

 Jobs were always difficult in the inner city.
 Capable hard working people could get jobs but they did not pay very much.
 And many of our kids had very poor work skills and attitudes.
 You would line someone up with a job, and they would last a day or two, and then quit, or just not bother to go back after one or two days.
 Successful people who could find and hold jobs would move out of the neighborhood.

-On our first day the bus drove to an old grocery store, where people bought food.
+On our first day the bus drove to an old grocery store where people bought food.
 Most people bought a bag of bacon rinds, or potato chips, with a beer or a ½ pint of liquor.
-One couple bought a loaf of bread and milk.
+One couple with a small child bought a loaf of bread and milk.

 We picked cucumbers.
 Although I was 18 and in good shape, almost everyone there could pick cucumbers faster than me.
 We received, I think, $.20 per bushel of cucumbers picked.
 Not a good way to get rich quick.